cmda-bt/be-course-17-18/week-6.md

 ## Assignments

-There are no assignments due this week (or any future week).
+There are no assignments due next week (or any future week).

-See [week 5][w5a] for assignments due before this lab.
+See [week 5][w5a] for assignments due before this week’s lab.

 [inspiration-cover]: images/samy-is-my-hero.png